-In Amsterdam the bus stop is outside the Holland International canal cruise office on Prins Hendrikkade - close to the western side of Amsterdam Central Station.
+In Amsterdam the coach stop is outside the Holland International canal cruise office on Prins Hendrikkade - close to the south-western side of Amsterdam Central Station.
 On occasion the bus can alternatively stop outside the nearby Victoria Hotel instead.

 For the return journey from Amsterdam to Eindhoven airport, the first bus leaves at either 0515 or 0545 (0715 Sun).
 Try to arrive at Eindhoven airport at least 2 hours before your scheduled flight departure.

 2. Local Airport Bus 400/401 to Eindhoven Station + NS Intercity Train to Amsterdam (or elsewhere)